yiyangjessieyu/Computer-Vision-Inventory-Stocktaker/inventory-stocktaker/README.md

 1. inventory_stocktaker.py: where the main code is contained.
 2. file.py: where code for input/output processing is contained.
 Modify the local, input, or output global variables to your needs.
 3. window.py: where code for displaying the process is contained.
 Modify to suit your window size needs.
+4. test-data file: contains a few test data that can be used for this application.
-4. Presensation.pdf: elevator pitch for the Inventory Stocktaker.
+5. Presensation.pdf: elevator pitch for the Inventory Stocktaker.

 ## For data analysis of result accuracy
 - If you want to get an accuracy check: